zjl9959/algviz/README.md

 Algviz is an algorithm visualization tool for your Python code in Jupyter-notebook.

-Algviz can generate visualize animations for `vector`, `table`, `linked list`, `tree` and `graph` data structures.
+Algviz can generate visual animations for `vector`, `table`, `linked list`, `tree`, and `graph` data structures.
-You can bring alive animations in your notebook after insert a few algviz [interfaces](https://algviz.readthedocs.io/en/latest/api.html#module-algviz) into code.
+You can bring alive animations in your notebook after inserting a few algviz [interfaces](https://algviz.readthedocs.io/en/latest/api.html#module-algviz) into code.
 For example, this animation shows a [bubble sort algorithm]:

 ![bubble_sort_animation](https://cdn.jsdelivr.net/gh/zjl9959/algviz@main/docs/animation_images/bubble_sort.svg)

-If you come up with a good algorithm that can solve a problem, but don't know how to describe it to your friends.
-At this point, you can use algviz to create an intuitive animation demo to show to working process of your algorithm.
-The point is, you don't need to know about fundamentals of animation at all.
+If you come up with a good algorithm that can solve a problem but don't know how to describe it to your friends.
+At this point, you can use algviz to create an intuitive animation demo to show the working process of your algorithm.
+The point is, that you don't need to know about the fundamentals of animation at all.
 Leave the dirty work to algviz and just focus on how to implement your algorithm.

 It's useful when you try to express the working process of a complex algorithm.
-For example, it's hard to image in mind the whole detail of [mirror binary tree](https://medium.com/@ajinkyajawale/convert-a-binary-tree-into-its-mirror-tree-42ea44cea237) algorithm.
+For example, it's hard to imagine in mind the whole detail of [mirror binary tree](https://medium.com/@ajinkyajawale/convert-a-binary-tree-into-its-mirror-tree-42ea44cea237) algorithm.
-Because the algorithm including some recursive operations on a binary tree, which subtree was moved first is a headache problem.
+Because the algorithm includes some recursive operations on a binary tree, which subtree was moved first is a headache problem.
 But no matter how complex the binary tree is, algviz can tell you how the algorithm works by intuitive animations.

 ![mirror_tree_animation](https://cdn.jsdelivr.net/gh/zjl9959/algviz@main/docs/animation_images/mirror_tree_complete.svg)

-Furthermore, algviz provides some encapsulated data classes which support operations like Python builtin class.
+Furthermore, algviz provides some encapsulated data classes which support operations like Python built-in class.
 For example, you can iterate on the [algviz.Vector](https://algviz.readthedocs.io/en/latest/api.html#algviz.vector.Vector) class just like Python list:

 ```python
 import algviz                   # Import algviz library.